I’ve been an avid fan of Squonking for about 8 -9 months now so kits such as the Kanger Dripbox 160 are always of great interest.

 In addition to this the wide bore driptip doesn’t really suit MTL vaping.

-All things considered, the subdrip was a good RDA for flavour.
+All things considered, with the Beard Vape e-liquid I was using, the sub drip was a good RDA for flavour.
 Yeah there’s room for improvement but there’s other factors to consider like the coils and type of build used!

 It’s a good little beginner friendly RDA if your on a budget or want to give squonking a go without breaking the bank!